albaintor/integration-sonyavr/README.md

 Using [python-songpal](https://github.com/rytilahti/python-songpal)
 and [uc-integration-api](https://github.com/aitatoi/integration-python-library)

-The driver discovers Denon or Marantz AVRs on the network.
+The driver discovers Sony AVRs on the network.
 A media player entity is exposed to the core.

 Supported attributes: